 - Upgrade Next: The candidate is waiting to be processed.
 It is not currently upgraded, but is selected to receive your next upgrade.

-Select a candidate to see the full details of that nominee.
-If it’s not already in voting, you can also edit the title or description or withdraw the candidate by clicking “Edit.”
+You can search, filter, and sort your contributions using the controls above the list.
+Select a candidate to see its full details.
+If voting is still pending for the candidate, you can also edit the title or description, or withdraw the candidate by clicking “Edit.”

 Every 100 agreements you earn in Wayfarer earns you a priority upgrade.
 When you earn it, it will be automatically applied to one of your pending nominations.
 This will give that nomination a higher priority in the queue.
 You can select one of your nominations to receive your next upgrade by selecting it from the list and clicking “Upgrade Next.”
-If you have no candidate selected to be upgraded next when you receive the upgrade, it will be applied to one of your candidates randomly.
+If you have no candidate selected to be upgraded next when you receive the upgrade, it will be applied to one of your candidates randomly if the “Automatically Apply Upgrades” option is selected in the settings.
 If you have no pending candidates when you receive an upgrade, it will be banked until you create one.
 You can have up to 10 banked upgrades.

 - 17 November 2016: Niantic Labs announces the private beta of Operation Portal Recon.
 It is initially available only to specifically-invited agents in certain regions of the world.
 Portal submissions remain disabled.